NVTI will resume offering E-learning courses in the Summer of 2017

 Successful completion of the USERRA 101 course is necessary before beginning this e-training.

 Click here to access course.

-: A time-frame of two weeks from the time the course begins is allowed for completion
+: From the time the course begins, a duration of two weeks is allowed for completion.

 Regularly scheduled throughout the year

 Who attends this course:

 DVOP/LVERs, non-veteran staff that interact with veterans to assist with benefit resources and referrals.

 This is a self-paced course that covers the basics of veterans' benefits.
 The participant has two weeks to complete the work assigned and may do the work either at their office and/or at home.
 The course is available/accessible 24 hours a day for each two-week span.

 The course has four modules.
 Each module includes a presentation, a practice quiz, and research-based discussion forums.
 Discussion forums require individual postings open to all students and an online instructor.
 Discussion forums are interactive and focus on making contacts at the local level.